tikkamasala/Il2CppInspectorPro/README.md

     - Automatic unloading of conflicting type libraries
     - Addition of custom fake string segment to show string literal contents in decompiler
     - A fake xref between MethodInfo instances and their corresponding method to quickly get the correct function
+* Binary Ninja script output, with all of the IDA-exclusive features

 ### Main features